About

 Belonogaster juncea, Kenya

-In 2024, I'll be starting as a new Lecturer - get in touch if you're interested in joining a new group!
+In January 2024, I started a new lab group at Bristol - get in touch if you're interested in joining a new group!

 Searching for wasps at the margins of the Sahel, in Far-North Cameroon, 2023